bricksdont/whosapp/README.md

 Train classifiers with Whatsapp chat data and predict the author of new messages

+# Requirements

+`whosup` does not need to be installed, but has the following dependencies:

+ - Python > 2.7
+ - Python package `scikit-learn`
+ - Python package `pandas`

 # Usage

-whosup is a Python script that can either train and save a model, or make predictions with a previously trained model.
+`whosup` is a Python script that can either train and save a model, or make predictions with a previously trained model.
 Train a model with the option `--train`:

     python whosup.py --train --model model.pkl --data training.txt